Sleep is essential to an individual’s health and wellbeing and is a topic not to be taken lightly.

 A few of the products, services and solutions you’ll find appearing as a result of the sleep economy include:

 The years of poorly designed, loud and uncomfortable spring mattresses are over and mattress brands are making big changes to get the attention of their sleep-deprived core demographics.
-Brands like Koala, Eva and Sleeping Duck for example have taken a deep dive into the $8 billion mattress market to create beds that are almost entirely proprietary.
+Brands like Koala, Eva and Sleeping Duck for example have taken a deep dive into the $8 billion mattress market to create beds that are almost entirely proprietary, significant investment has also being made into Adjustable mattresses in Australia.

 With custom-designed materials and accessories that improve breathability, sleep experience and promote sleep, these are some of the first companies to truly go all-in on sleep improvement.